I’m so excited about today’s recipe for March Muffin Madness (MMM)! Gluten-Free Hummingbird Muffins in the Instant Pot. Can you believe it?

 Paleo Cooking With Your Instant Pot: 80 Incredible Gluten- and Grain-Free Recipes Made Twice as Delicious in Half the Time (three winners, co-sponsored by author Jennifer Robins and gfe)

 Jennifer’s cookbook and individual recipes in it—such as beef stew, stroganoff, butternut squash bisque, chicken cilantro meatballs, and egg roll soup—get raves.
 Note that Jennifer sticks to her “Predominantly Paleo” theme in this cookbook so there are a few recipes that include potatoes and others where rice is included.
 For the latter, cauli-rice and often grain-free “noodles” are easily substituted.
-(By the way, Jennifer’s new Instant Pot cookbook, Affordable Paleo Cooking with Your Instant Pot: Quick + Clean Meals on a Budget, will be released in September.)
+Incidentally, Jennifer’s new Instant Pot cookbook, Affordable Paleo Cooking with Your Instant Pot: Quick + Clean Meals on a Budget, is now available!

 You can also use the “Look Inside” feature on Amazon to learn more about these cookbooks by clicking on the cover images on the left side of their Amazon pages.